 Categories (age is taken at the 31st of December of the year of the race (ie you are racing the age you turn this year))

 Novice Race - results will be split by gender

 Teams (male, female and mixed) - Teams will start with the individuals

 Please help us by entering early!!!!

-2. Cycle helmets approved to Snell, ANSI or NZ standards must be worn and remain fastened before cycle is removed from the rack until returned to the rack
+Cycle helmets must be worn and remain fastened before cycle is removed from the rack until returned to the rack